-4.3.1.1 Example 1.
+4.3.3.1 Example 1.
 Daily backup replacing the old one

-- You want to perform a daily full backup of your machine. - You want to store the backup locally in the file MyMachine.tib. - You want each new backup to replace the old one.
+- You want to perform a daily full backup of your machine. - You want to store the backup on a locally attached USB hard drive in the file MyMachine.tib. - You want each new backup to replace the old one.

 In this scenario, create a backup plan with a daily schedule.
-When creating the backup plan, specify MyMachine as the archive name, select the Name backup files using the archive name... check box, and select Full as the backup type.
+When creating the backup plan, specify the USB hard drive as the archive location, specify MyMachine as the archive name, select the Name backup files using the archive name... check box, and select Full as the backup type.